 The decoder is also RailCom® and RailCom Plus® capable and is in command of ABC braking as well as ABC Slow Running.
 Setting of the motor characteristics is done via minimum, medium and maximum speed (simple characteristic) or via the extended characteristic with individual adjustments for 28 drive positions.

-The decoder has two headlight outputs depending upon direction of travel and two additional special function outputs.
-Over and above that, there are 3 sensor inputs, e.g. Reed Contacts or Hall Type Sensors on the decoder, two are in the SUSI-Interface with one as a solder pad.
+The decoder has two headlight outputs depending upon direction of travel and one additional special function outputs.
 Slow moving extended shunting operations and the three possibilities in starting out, brake action delays can be set by function keys.

 Characterictics